najeebjebreel/lira_analysis/README.md

 ---

-## How to Run the Codes and Reproduce Results?
+## How to Run the Codes and Reproduce Results
 Follow these steps to reproduce the full pipeline: **train/finetune shadow models → run LiRA attack → analyze vulnerability**.

 ### 1) Train or Finetune Shadow Models (using a config file)